Log inSign up for free

 Note: You can scroll through the table to see the scores across every industry.

-As you can see, organizations categorized as professional services and consumer goods and services tend to deliver a similar customer experience—minus subtle differences in their top and bottom performers–but technology companies are slightly behind in every NPS calculation.
+As you can see, organisations categorised as professional services and consumer goods and services tend to deliver a similar customer experience – minus subtle differences in their top and bottom performers – but technology companies are slightly behind in every NPS calculation.

-Whether you need to catch up to your industry’s average NPS or keep a leading position, there are several ways to raise your score.
+Whether you need to catch up with your industry’s average NPS or keep a leading position, there are several ways to increase your score.

 1. Develop a systematic process for tracking your NPS and reacting to it.

-Learn how surveys can help you track—and act on—your NPS by reading our ultimate guide to running a customer feedback program.”
+Learn how surveys can help you track, and act on, your NPS by reading our ultimate guide to running a customer feedback programme.

 2. Give the entire team a chance to engage with customers.

-Whether your colleagues know it or not, their work can influence the customer experience.
-The better they understand their impact, the more likely they are to tailor their work to best benefit customers—and your NPS.
+Whether your colleagues are aware of it or not, their work can influence the customer experience.
+The better they understand their impact, the more likely they are to tailor their work to provide the best benefit to customers and your NPS.

 You can empower your team to learn from customers by adopting customer interaction reports.
-They involve asking employees to have a conversation with a customer (as short as 5 minutes) and then fill out a survey to summarize the conversation.
-Sharing these results on a platform any employee can access can inspire the team and give them insight into what customers care about.
+They involve asking employees to have a conversation with a customer (as short as five minutes) and then fill out a survey to summarise the conversation.
+Sharing these results on a platform that any employee can access may well inspire the team and give them insight into what customers care about.

 3. Invest in your customer-facing employees.

 Take another look at your NPS.
-Now that you understand how it’s calculated, compares to other organizations, and what you can do to improve it, you can let your initial panic melt away!
+Now you understand how it’s calculated, how it compares to other organisations and what you can do to improve it, you can let your initial panic melt away!

 NPS®, Net Promoter® & Net Promoter® Score are registered trademarks of Satmetrix Systems, Inc., Bain & Company and Fred Reichheld